richard1634/StyleGan2BoundaryTrainer/README.md

 #### Open source directions from [a312863063][os-directions], I see some feature entanglement with glasses and age; so I think my boundary is better.
 ![alt_text](https://user-images.githubusercontent.com/36825309/103577012-e0dc8800-4e88-11eb-81b0-f8d522ae0441.png) <br/>

-#### I don't have time to hand classify thousands of images so heres some more examples of moving in different latent directions to achieve cool results using [a312863063's open source directions][os-directions].
+#### I don't have time to hand classify thousands of images so here's some more examples of moving in different latent directions to achieve cool results using [a312863063's open source directions][os-directions].
 ##### Smiling
 ![alt_text](https://user-images.githubusercontent.com/36825309/103580238-b261ab80-4e8e-11eb-96c6-6924ce0d0124.png) <br/>
 ##### Gender